budasophia/CPB/TA-examples/Fall-2023/Antoinette_Hannah_Reed-switch_Velcro_Vibe/README.md

 ### How it works:

-A magnet in the wallet activates the reed switch in the system.
+System is attached to user's pocket using conductive velcro.
+The system will only activate if the conductive velcro is connected.
+Then, a magnet in the wallet activates the reed switch in the system.
 Once the wallet is taken and the magnetic field is removed, the vibe motor begins vibrating.

 ### Peripherals: